On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

-\reffig{fig:nna} shows the means of testing error of the NNs trained using {\sf Binary32} for working precision and Q$8.8$ for evaluating $\boldsymbol{\sigma}_2$ with different rounding methods, such as $\rn$, $\csr$, and $\srh$.
-Again, $\rn$ causes the stagnation of GD due to the vanishing gradient problems. $\csr$ results in a very similar testing error to single-precision computation.
-The testing error is around $0.06$ with $400$ iterations of GD with $\csr$ and single-precision computation, while a similar level accuracy can be achieved by $\srh$ with around 150 iterations.
-Comparing the results of $\srh$ with $\eps=0.2$ and $\eps=0.4$, larger oscillations are gained with larger $\eps$.
+\cref{fig:nna} shows the means of testing errors of the NNs trained using \textsf{Binary32} for working precision and Q$8.8$ for evaluating $\bsigma_2$ with different rounding methods, such as $\rn$, $\csr$, and $\srh$.
+Again, $\rn$ causes the stagnation of GD due to the problem of vanishing gradient. $\csr$ results in a very similar testing error to single-precision computation.
+The testing error is around $0.06$ with $400$ iterations of GD using $\csr$ and single-precision computation, while a similar accuracy can be achieved by $\srh$ with around 150 iterations.
+Comparing the results of $\srh$ with $\eps=0.2$ and $\eps=0.4$, slightly larger oscillations are gained with a larger value of $\eps$.
 Overall, $\srh$ with $\eps=0.2$ leads to a slightly lower testing error than $\srh$ with $\eps=0.4$.
-Next, we repeat the simulations with 16-bit floating-point number format with 5 significant digits using different rounding methods.
-From \reffig{fig:nnb}, it can be seen that the results are very similar to that of fixed-point number formats.
-Comparing \reffig{fig:nna} and \reffig{fig:nnb}, The results of $\srh$ with floating-point number format is slightly better than that of fixed-point number format, but it can be almost negligible.
+Next, we repeat the simulations with a 16-bit floating-point number format with 5 significant digits using different rounding methods.
+From \cref{fig:nnb}, it can be seen that the results are very similar to that of fixed-point number formats.
+Comparing \cref{fig:nna} and \cref{fig:nnb}, the outcomes obtained using $\srh$ with a floating-point number format demonstrate a slight improvement over those achieved with a fixed-point number format, although the significance of this improvement is negligible.
+Additionally, for a large number of layers, it may be beneficial to use $\csr$ for evaluating computations such as inner products as it typically reduces the magnitude of rounding errors, and it is unbiased.
+The use of biased stochastic rounding such as $\srh$ is recommended for evaluating the multiplication of the learning rate with the rounded gradient as it prevents the vanishing gradient problem.
+In the situation where the rounding errors are significant, for instance because of a large dimension $n$, one may need to tune $u$ or $t$ to restore the monotonicity of GD.
+In such a case, if the sign of the rounded gradient corresponds to that of the true gradient, then a smaller stepsize $t$ should be sufficient.
+Otherwise, we recommend to use higher precision (i.e., smaller $u$).